Trump Versus Obama on Their Economic Policies

 Is Trump or Obama Best for the Economy?

-Barack Obama (Democrat) was the 44th president (2009-2017).
+Obama, a Democrat, was the 44th president from 2009 to 2017.
 Like most Democratic presidents, he promised to increase taxes on high-income families, improve health care coverage, and strengthen regulations.

 Both presidents budgeted more for defense than any administration since WWII.
-Trump budgeted $574.5 billion for the Department of Defense for FY 2018.
+Trump budgeted $574.5 billion for the Department of Defense for Fiscal Year 2018.
 That's 10 percent more than the $526.1 billion spent on the DoD in FY 2017.

 But the DoD budget is just one component of military spending.
 There is also emergency funding that's not subject to sequestration.
 Congress allocates that for overseas wars.

 In 2014, Obama wound down the war in Afghanistan.
 Ending the wars in Iraq and Afghanistan should have reduced annual military spending.
 But it did not reduce it very much.
 At almost $800 billion, military spending was the largest FY 2014 discretionary budget item.
 It was one of the leading causes of the budget deficit and national debt.
-For more, see War on Terror Costs.
+The War on Terror costs have added $2 trillion to the U.S. debt as of the FY 2018 budget.

 Obama used a non-military tactic to reduce the threat of nuclear war with Iran.
 On July 14, 2015, Obama brokered a nuclear peace agreement with Iran.
 In return, the United Nations lifted the economic sanctions it imposed in 2010.
-For details, see Iran's Economy: Impact of Nuclear Deal and Sanctions.
+Iran's economy improved greatly from the lifting of sanctions, an effect from signing the nuclear deal.

 Obama received the Nobel Peace Prize for reducing the war in Iraq.
 Despite this peaceful reputation and actions, Obama spent more on defense than any other president preceding him.
 In FY 2010, his first budget, he spent $527.2 billion on the DoD and $851.6 billion on total military spending.
 In FY 2011, he reached a peak of $855.1 billion total military spending.
 That's more than President's Trump's FY 2018 budget.
 But both presidents are spending much more than any previous president.